-Governing Rules - Program Outlines - U11 Development - Policy 4.5
+Governing Rules - Program Outlines U11 Development - Policy 4.5

 - 4.5.1 The mission of the U11 Development Program is to provide players excelling at the U11 Recreation level with an opportunity to further develop their skills through advanced-level practices and training.
 This will be supported by playing higher caliber development teams from other communities.
-It is encouraged to allow participation of as many interested U11-age players as possible. - 4.5.2 A U11 Development team may be formed if the total registrations in the U11 Division are less than 15 or greater than 30 and is at the discretion of the Officers of the Association.
-If there are not enough players to form a stand-alone Development team, a U11 Development Program will be considered in addition to the players' usual U11 Recreational team commitment. - 4.5.3 A U11 Development team roster will consist of a minimum of 12 players, including one goaltender, with an ideal roster of 16 players. - 4.5.4 U11 Development teams, although still considered Recreational teams, shall work within the OMHMHA, NCDMHA and OMAHA (if applicable) Rep Program rules. - 4.5.5 There will be no bodychecking at the U11 Development level. - 4.4.6 U11 Development teams will be provided with two practice ice times per week: one full-ice 1-hour evening practice and one full-ice 1.25-hour practice.
-Ice times may be reviewed pending ice availability. - 4.5.7 Additional Development fees will be required by any player being selected to participate on the U11 Development team or program for the season. - 4.5.8 OMHMHA U11 Development teams shall compete in the NCDMHA U11 Development league and if approved, the OMAHA U11 Development league. - 4.5.9 U11 Development teams will be formed by try-out evaluations after Labour Day of the current season.
-All U11-age players are eligible to attend tryouts. - 4.5.10 Players will be evaluated based on three evenly weighted criteria at try-out evaluations: - a.
+It is encouraged to allow participation of as many interested U11-age players as possible. - 4.5.2 A U11 Development team or Tournament team may be formed if the total registrations in the U11 Division are less than 15 or greater than 30 and is at the discretion of the Officers of the Association.
+If there are not enough players to form a stand-alone Development team, a U11 Development Program including a Tournament team will be considered in addition to the players' usual U11 Recreational team commitment. - 4.5.3 A U11 Development team roster will consist of a minimum of 12 players, including one goaltender, with an ideal roster of 16 players. - 4.5.4 U11 Development teams, although still considered Recreational teams, shall work within the OMHMHA, NCDMHA and OMAHA (if applicable) Rep Program rules. - 4.5.5 There will be no bodychecking at the U11 Development level. - 4.5.6 U11 Development teams will be provided with two practice ice times per week: one full-ice 1-hour evening practice and one full-ice 1.25-hour practice.
+Ice times may be reviewed pending ice availability. - 4.5.7 Additional Development fees will be required by any player being selected to participate in the U11 Development team or program for the season. - 4.5.8 OMHMHA U11 Development teams shall compete in the NCDMHA U11 Development league and if approved, the OMAHA U11 Development league. - 4.5.9 U11 Development teams will be formed by try-out evaluations after Labour Day of the current season.
+All U11age players are eligible to attend tryouts. - 4.5.10 Players will be evaluated based on three evenly weighted criteria at try-out evaluations: - a.
 Dedication and commitment - b.
 Hard work, attitude, and effort - c.
-Technical skill and game play - 4.5.11 As per NCDMHA policy, U11 Development teams playing in league games, may Affiliate (AP) players from U11 Recreation teams in order to make travel commitments when short players.
-An affiliation list must be submitted to the OMHMHA Registrar by December 1st of the current season for affiliation using the HCR.
-Players cannot AP for tournament play or for travel outside their league(s).
+Technical skill and game play - 4.5.11 U11 Development teams or Tournament teams playing in league, exhibition or tournament games, may apply for Recreational Player Replacement/Relief (see 4.0.13) for players from U11 Recreational teams in order to make travel commitments when the team falls below 12 skaters or no goaltender.
+This relief falls under NCDMHA or OMAHA policy.